Ukraine-Russia crisis: What to know about rising fear of war

 ___ David McHugh

-FAMILY OF JAILED AMERICAN FARMER CALL FOR U.S. HELP TO GET HIM HOME
+FAMILY OF JAILED AMERICAN FARMER CALL FOR U.S. TO GET HIM HOME

 The family of an American farmer detained in Ukraine on what they call bogus charges is calling on the Biden administration and State Department to “use their leverage” to get him home amid soaring tensions between Kyiv and Moscow and fears of war.